 Talcual Films is an independent production company founded and managed by Gemma Cubero del Barrio, based in the United States and Spain since 2006.
 Talcual, meaning “as it is,” seeks to document personal, compelling stories that shed light on universal themes of human struggle and hope.
 Ella es el Matador (She is the Matador) was the award winning directorial debut of Gemma Cubero del Barrio and Celeste Carrasco and is the first film produced by Talcual Films.
 The second feature documentary produced by Talcual Films and directed and shot by Gemma Cubero del Barrio premiered at the 37th Hawaii International Film Festival in the “Made in Hawaii” screened at the Doris Duke Theater in Honolulu, Hawai’i and the Roxie Theater in San Francisco in 2018.
 Our Atoll Speaks, the third documentary directed and produced by Gemma Cubero del Barrio as well through Talcual Films opened at the New Zealand International Film Festival in 2019, won the Special Jury Award for Best Documentary Short Film at the Guam International Film Festival and awarded the Coastal Culture Award at the 17th International Ocean Film Festival in San Francisco in 2020.
 The film continues to travel around the world.
-The Island In Me ( aka Homecoming) is the fourth feature documentary directed and produced also by Gemma Cubero del Barrio is currently in postproduction.The production company is available for collaborations.
+The Island In Me ( aka Homecoming) is the fourth feature documentary directed and produced also by Gemma Cubero del Barrio with an upcoming world premier at the 41 Hawai’i International Film Festival.The production company is available for collaborations.